oaklandsok/oaklandsok.github.io/web/content/others.md

 know](mailto:evans@virginia.edu) if you know of any others that are not listed here.

-Thanks to Shujun Li for bringing many of these to my attention!
+Thanks to Shujun Li and Jan Pennekamp for bringing many of these to my attention!
 </p>